 Irina Shayk deadlifting for deadcember. #deadcember @irinashayk A post shared by JASON WALSH (@risemovement) on

-Walsh told People Magazine: “I think of strength training like building and maintaining the foundation of a house.
+Jason Walsh also told People, “I think of strength training like building and maintaining the foundation of a house.
 The house is only as good as its foundation.
 Having a strong foundation is everything, so strength training should be the focus, with conditioning, mobility and flexibility work as secondary or bonus work.”
 Walsh suggests a 3:1 ratio of strength training to cardio.
 “Cardio is nothing if you don’t move well.
-Staying strong supports the skeletal system, stabilises joints, makes your cardio safer and more effective.
+Staying strong supports the skeletal system, stabilizes joints, makes your cardio safer and more effective.
 If strength training is done right, you get plenty of cardio from lifting as well.
-Cardio comes secondary,” he told the publication.
+Cardio comes secondary.”

 This is how we train @stellamaxwell for Victoria’s Secret.
 Not your stereotypical training regiment.
 A post shared by JASON WALSH (@risemovement) on

 - “A” Workout — Romanian Deadlifts 3×12